-- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
+- There was an internal alarm system and an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
 There was also a first aid kit and spillage kit available. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
 All the medicines we checked were in date and fit for use.

-The practice had a comprehensive business continuity plan (BCP)in place for major incidents such as power failure or building damage.
+The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
 The plan included emergency contact numbers for staff, all staff we spoke with knew where and how to access the plan.
-We were given an example of the BCP being used when all of the local area had a power cut, the practice had to use the plan to ensure the cold chain (cold chain ensures the maintenance of refrigerated temperatures for vaccines from the time they are manufactured through their shipment and delivery to health care facilities until their administration to patients) on the vaccines in the fridge were maintained.